huajianmao/pdt/README.md

 Network Condition: No router, connected with cable directly.
 Test Data: files of 64 Mbytes, 128 Mbytes, 256 MBytes, 512 Mbytes, etc. totally 4 GBytes.
 ***Tests and Results***
-##Test 1: Windows 10 as Sender, Windows Server 2012 as Receiver, the throughtput is 59.6 Mbytes.
+- Test 1: Windows 10 as Sender, Windows Server 2012 as Receiver, the throughtput is 59.6 Mbytes.
-##Test 2: Windows 10 as Sender, MAC system as Receiver, the throughtput is 52.4 Mbytes.
+- Test 2: Windows 10 as Sender, MAC system as Receiver, the throughtput is 52.4 Mbytes.
-##Test 3: MAC System as Sender, Windows 10 as Receiver, the throughtput is 76.6 Mbytes.
+- Test 3: MAC System as Sender, Windows 10 as Receiver, the throughtput is 76.6 Mbytes.
-##Test 4: MAC System as Sender, Linux system as Receiver, the throughtput is 100.6 Mbytes.
+- Test 4: MAC System as Sender, Linux system as Receiver, the throughtput is 100.6 Mbytes.
-##Test 5: Linux system as Sender, MAC system as Receiver, the throughtput is 66.45 Mbytes.
+- Test 5: Linux system as Sender, MAC system as Receiver, the throughtput is 66.45 Mbytes.
-##Test 6: Linux system as Sender, Windows Server 2012 as Receiver, the throughtput is 62.8 Mbytes.
+- Test 6: Linux system as Sender, Windows Server 2012 as Receiver, the throughtput is 62.8 Mbytes.
-##Test 7: Windows Server 2012 as Sender, Linux system as Receiver, the throughtput is 48.0 Mbytes.
+- Test 7: Windows Server 2012 as Sender, Linux system as Receiver, the throughtput is 48.0 Mbytes.

+- Test 8: Thinkpad S3 and Surface Pro 3, 300 M wireless router, throughput 4.8 MBytes.

 # Issues